 We are subject to numerous environmental laws and regulations as they apply to our shopping centers pertaining to chemicals used by the dry cleaning industry, the existence of asbestos in older shopping centers, and underground petroleum storage tanks (UST's).
 We believe that the tenants who currently operate dry cleaning plants or gas stations do so in accordance with current laws and regulations.
 Generally, we use all legal means to cause tenants to remove dry cleaning plants from our shopping centers or convert them to non-chlorinated solvent systems.
 Where available, we have applied and been accepted into state-sponsored environmental programs.
 We have a blanket environmental insurance policy that covers us against third-party liabilities and remediation costs on shopping centers that currently have no known environmental contamination.
 We have also placed environmental insurance, where possible, on specific properties with known contamination, in order to mitigate our environmental risk.
-We monitor the shopping centers containing environmental issues and in certain cases voluntarily remediate the sites.
-We also have legal obligations to remediate certain sites and we are in the process of doing so.
+We monitor the shopping centers of doing so.
 We estimate the cost associated with these legal obligations to be approximately \$4.0 million, all of which has been reserved.
-We believe that the ultimate disposition of currently known environmental matters will not have a material affect on Regency's financial position, liquidity, or operations; however, we can give no assurance that existing environmental studies with respect to our shopping centers have revealed all potential environmental liabilities; that any previous owner, occupant or tenant did not create any material environmental condition not known to us; that the current environmental condition of the shopping centers will not be affected by tenants and occupants, by the condition of nearby properties, or by unrelated third parties; or that changes in applicable environmental laws and regulations or their interpretation will not result in additional environmental liability to us.
+We believe that the ultimate disposition of currently known environmental affect on Regency's financial position, liquidity, or operations; however, we can give no assurance that existing environmental studies with respect to our shopping centers have revealed all potential environmental condition of the shopping centers will not be affected by tenants and occupants, by the condition of nearby properties, or by unrelated third parties; or that changes in applicable environmental laws and regulations or their interpretation will not result in additional environmental liability to us.